-Located just 35 minutes east of the city, Elk Island National Park is one of the best day trips from Edmonton and a relaxing escape from the bustle of Alberta’s capital.
+Located 35 minutes east of the city, Elk Island National Park is one of the best day trips from Edmonton.
+This popular park offers a fantastic chance to connect with nature and escape the bustle of Alberta’s capital.

 Despite its name, Elk Island National Park is most famous for its bison conservation efforts.
-Along with the approximately 450 bison living within the park, there’s also thriving population of elk, deer, moose, beavers, and coyotes that you may catch a glimpse of on your visit.
+Approximately 450 bison live within the park.
+Alongside is a thriving wildlife population, including elk, deer, moose, beavers, and coyotes.
+If you’re lucky, you may even catch a glimpse during your Edmonton itinerary!

-The Muttarrt Conservatory is also home to the popular Culina Café, serving innovative bistro-like dishes and desserts.
+The Muttart Conservatory is also home to the popular Culina Café.
+It’s a great place for a break, the café serves up innovative bistro-like dishes and desserts.

 Alberta Legislature Building

-Although watching the petty squabbles of politician would be of zero interest to most, the stately architecture of the Alberta Legislature Building will certainly inspire a visit.
+Watching the petty squabbles of politicians would be of zero interest to most.
+The stately architecture of the Alberta Legislature Building, however, should inspire a visit!

-The grounds are equally beguiling, centred around a large central square sprinkled with trees and home to a wading pool that’s perfect for kids to cool off in Edmonton’s summer heat.
+The grounds are equally beguiling.
+They’re centred around a large central square sprinkled with trees.
+In the middle, there’s a wading pool perfect for kids to cool off in Edmonton’s summer heat.